-When you get to this stage the Mouth Open Or Closed panel will appear, provided it has not been turned off in the $\underline{\text{General Settings}}$ 8.
+When you get to this stage the Mouth Open Or Closed panel will appear, provided it has not been turned off in the General Settings [9th].
 This panel has two buttons:

 Mouth Open Press this button if the mouth of the face you are enhancing is open.
 You will then see four lines between the corners of the mouth.
 The top two should be positioned around the upper lip, and the bottom two around the lower lip.
 If the line along the bottom of the top lip is placed close to the line along the top of the bottom lip, you will see the line along the top of the bottom lip disappear leaving just the control point in the middle.
-The mouth will then be treated as closed anyway. ------------ --
+The mouth will then be treated as closed anyway.

-Mouth Closed Press this button if the mouth is closed.
+Mouth Closed 1 Press this button if the mouth is closed.
 You will then see only three lines between the corners of the mouth.
 The center line should be placed along the line where the lips meet.

-If you are used to pressing the spacebar to quickly move on to the next stage, note you can also use this to dismiss the dialog asking if the mouth is open or closed.
-If this happens, the mouth will be selected as being open.
-If the mouth is in fact shut, you can either press the Back button followed by the Next button, and the panel will appear again, or you can simply move the middle two lines together.
+If you are also use mouth w Back but move the e used to pressing the spacebar to quickly move on to the next stage, note you can this to dismiss the dialog asking if the mouth is open or closed.
+If this happens, the ill be selected as being open.
+If the mouth is in fact shut, you can either press the ton followed by the Next button, and the panel will appear again, or you can simply a middle two lines together.